 Napster is available in most European and North American countries, as well as several South and Central American countries.
-If you live or travel to anywhere else and you’ll need a VPN to access your account.
+If you live or travel anywhere else and you’ll need a VPN to access your account.

 Catalog size: 120 million (30 million premium tracks)

 SoundCloud has the most tracks available in its library than any other legal option.
 The primary reason for that is that the service started as a place for indie and underground music artists to get a platform of their own.
 Now you can get a large number of well-known artists and labels through SoundCloud.

 The service is free, but there are paid options if you want to download music or listen offline, you will need to pay for a subscription, starting at $4.99/month.
 Those 30 million “premium” tracks (top music artists) are only available permanently if you pay for the $9.99/month subscription.

 Those in the US and its territories, several European countries, Australia, New Zealand, and Canada, can enjoy SoundCloud.
 Everyone else will either need to use a different service or use a VPN to bypass geographic content blocking.

 Not in the mood for searching through a lot of different music sites for the stuff you want?
 The best BearShare and iMesh alternative may just be an indexing site.

 Hype Machine is like a Google search engine for music.
 It indexes tracks from hundreds of music sites and lets you know exactly where to find the songs you want.
 If anything, Hype Machine might just be where you want to go first if you’re looking for specific tracks.